Atomic182/openig-cidemo/k8s/gatling/README.md

 For this example we assume OpenIG is running in the default namespace.
 You may need to modify this example for your specific use case.

-If you are running on a cloud k8s environment, hostPath will not work - you need to use a persistent volume claim.
+If you are running on a cloud k8s environment, hostPath volumes will not work - you need to use a persistent volume claim.